imanm93/purple-dot-challenge/docs/api.md

 ### 🏗️ Code Design

 We used clean architecture, DDD, and REST API design in mind when developing this todo app.
-In following these principles, we are able to achieve software best practices of SOLID (and nowadays TOUCH).
+In following these principles, we are able to achieve software best practices of SOLID.

 ```
 todo_api